DaniSofiaG/project_unit3/README.md

 ## Proposed Solution
 To create the program, I will use Python and KivyMD to build a user interface that allows Meisa to manage the data for her store.
-I will use an object-oriented approach (OPP) to create classes for the various data entities like products, suppliers, aisles, and staff, and use methods within each class to manage the data.
+I will use an object-oriented approach (OPP) to create classes for the various data entities like products, suppliers, aisles, and use methods within each class to manage the data.

 I will use a SQL database to store and manage the data for the store.
 The database will be designed with MDDataTables for each of the data entities.
 I will use the SQLite database management system, which is simple and compatible with Python.